OCR4all/ocr4all-backend/README.md

 - **documentation** activates the RESTful API documentation with Swagger 2
 - **development** uses server HTTP port 9090, provides more logging information and stores application data in the user's home directory `${user.home}/ocr4all`.

-The development version uses the following profiles by default: server, api, documentation and development.
+The development version uses the following profiles by default: desktop, api, documentation and development.

 #### Security
 Authentication/authorisation is activated in the server profile and deactivated in the desktop profile.